Bzomak/oolite-msys2-mingw64/README.md

 - Open MSYS2 Mingw64 and ensure that it is up-to-date by running `pacman -Syu`.
 You may need to do this twice.
 - Clone this repository.
 If you do this within MSYS2 then you may need to install git (`pacman -S git`)
 - `cd` into the repository's directory
 - Run the `oolite-from-fresh-msys2-mingw64.sh` script.
 This calls the build scripts for each dependency sequentially.
-It finishes by builing a release version of Oolite.
+It finishes by building Oolite.
+By default, this is a release version of Oolite from the master branch of https://github.com/OoliteProject/oolite, but you can pass optional flags `-b` to change the build type and `-r` to provide an alternative git ref.

 ## GitHub Actions